Pretty Marys All in a Row

 Featured on the Tangent Online 2017 Recommended Reading List and at The Book Smugglers' Women to Read: Where to Start (January 2018) feature!

-For more reviews of Pretty Marys All in a Row, check out Locus Magazine, Ladies of Horror Fiction, Let's Get Galactic, Pure Fandom, Turn to Ash, Kirkus Reviews, It's a Jumble, Quick Sip Reviews, The Horror Fiction Review, The Des Lewis Gestalt Real-Time Review, Unnerving Magazine, Amie's Book Review Blog, Ancient Logic, S.J.
+For more reviews of Pretty Marys All in a Row, check out Locus Magazine, Ladies of Horror Fiction, Let's Get Galactic, The British Fantasy Society, S.T.
+Cartledge, Pure Fandom, Turn to Ash, Kirkus Reviews, It's a Jumble, Quick Sip Reviews, The Horror Fiction Review, The Des Lewis Gestalt Real-Time Review, Unnerving Magazine, Amie's Book Review Blog, Ancient Logic, S.J.
 Budd, Author Anthony Avina, and again at The Horror Fiction Review!
 Also featured in Ancient Logic's We Have Always Lived in Haunted Houses article.

 Also, visit the Goodreads page for Pretty Marys for even more reviews or to add it to your bookshelf!